We recently received an email from a potential client that read…

 This is a failure to do what a reasonably prudent EMT or paramedic would do under the circumstances.
 If this failure causes injury, there may be a case.
 Some examples include:

-The Connecticut Auto Accident Attorneys with Carter Mario Injury Lawyers wish anyone injured in an accident a speedy recovery; and ask that motorists do their part to keep one another safe by always watching out for ambulances as they approach.
+The Connecticut Auto Accident Attorneys with Carter Mario Law Firm wish anyone injured in an accident a speedy recovery and asks that motorists do their part to keep one another safe by always watching out for ambulances as they approach.